wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 into the wheel, to facilitate the ability of constructing `*-variants.json` for index using prebuilt wheels alone.

 The `*-variants.json` files are generated separately for every package version.
 This makes it possible to upload them along with every new version without having to update the previous file.
-It may be particularly necessary if the index does not permit overwriting files.
+It also makes it possible for the index to generate the file after all files for a version have been uploaded, similarly to the `.metadata` files.

 #### Provider information

-All providers are keyed on their namespaces, in order to permit matching them easily to variant properties.
+All providers are keyed on their namespaces, to permit matching them easily to variant properties.
 The two most important data are the `requires` key that is necessary to automatically install the provider plugin and therefore enable automatic selection of variants, and the `plugin-api` key that provides flexibility in layouting the plugin to the author's wishes.